ecashin/acoustic-walk/README.md

 I am configuring JACK
 to use a relatively low sample rate of 44100, and a relatively large buffer size of 2048.

+The sample rate of 44100 allows acoustic-walk to skip the use of `samplerate::convert` when the WAV files also have a 44100 sample rate.
+The opportunity was exposed by using `flamegraph` and opening the resulting SVG file in a web browser.

+    cargo install flamegraph
+    flamegraph target/debug/acoustic-walk ~/samples-ecashin-orig/Zoom-H5